guardeec/datasets/README.md

 # Security Datasets

-Repository contains several datasets related to cybersecurity of social networks, and can be used for research in bot detection, misinformation analysis, bot metrics calculation, etc.
+The repository contains several datasets related to the cybersecurity of social networks and can be used for research in bot detection, misinformation analysis, bot metrics calculation, etc.

 ### MKVK2021